 Developed with the Institute of Play in New York City, the Woodrow Wilson HistoryQuest Fellowship offers professional development for middle and high school American history teachers in CT, MA, NJ, NYC and PA.
 The program aims to use the power of games, play, and digital tools to transform both teacher practice and student engagement.
 In the long term, it may also provide a new disciplinary resource for university-based teacher preparation.
 Learn more (desktop version)

-Participation in the Woodrow Wilson HistoryQuest Fellowship is by nomination only.
+Participation in the Woodrow Wilson HistoryQuest Fellowship is by invitation only.

 Nominating principals and superintendents are encouraged to nominate teachers in teams of two or three and must affirm that their nominees will be encouraged and supported in the integration of games and simulations into the American history curriculum.
 Fellows nominated in teams of two or three will receive preference in the selection process.